wso2-extensions/esb-connector-salesforcewaveanalytics/src/test/INTEGRATION_TEST.md

  5. Following are the properties used in the 'esb-connector-salesforcewaveanalytics.properties' file and salesforcewaveanalytics properties file at location "<SALESFORCEWAVEANALYTICS_CONNECTOR_HOME>/src/test/resources/artifacts/ESB/connector/config" to run the integration tests.

-                apiUrl 		                 -   The URL of the salesforce connected app. apiVersion                           -   The api version for the connected app(New version is better because some of the features are supported only on the new version). refreshToken                         -   The refresh token to access the API. clientId                             -   The Consumer key of API to access the connected app.
+                apiUrl 		                 -   The URL of the Salesforceconnected app. apiVersion                           -   The api version for the connected app(New version is better because some of the features are supported only on the new version). refreshToken                         -   The refresh token to access the API. clientId                             -   The Consumer key of API to access the connected app.